docpad-archive/documentation/core/events.html.md

 ### `generateAfter`
-Called just after we've finished generating your website.
+Called just after we've finished generating your project.
 Partnered with the `generateBefore` event.

+### `generated`
+Called just after the initial generation has completed.